CanonicalLtd/maas-docs/en/nodes-add.md

 1. kernel and initrd are received over TFTP
 1. machine boots
 1. initrd mounts a Squashfs image ephemerally over HTTP
-1. cloud-init runs enlistment scripts
+1. cloud-init runs enlistment and commissioning scripts
 1. machine shuts down

 The enlistment scripts will send the region API server information about the